Frequently Asked Questions about Valleyview Residence

 What common facilities are in the home?

-On the ground floor, there is a large lounge area (Town Centre), a unisex hair salon, and our multi-purpose room and a chapel and library.
+On the ground floor, there is a large lounge area (Town Centre), a unisex hair salon, a chapel, a library, and our multi-purpose room.

 What other services are available?